merenlab/merenlab.org/courses/PFLS/index.md

 Please go into the `EXC-004` directory in your data pack, and take a look at the contents of it.
 You will realize that

 * There are multiple directories in `RAW-DATA` directory that goes like `DNA57`, `DNA58`, `DNA64`, etc. Each of these directories contains the results of a genome-resolved analysis of the metagenomic sequencing of a single culture generated from Lake Erken samples.
-Since each culture was started with just a few cells from the environment, the researches who conducted this study was able to recover one or more metagenomic bins.
+Since each culture was started with just a few cells from the environment, the researchers who conducted this study were able to recover one or more metagenomic bins.
 The directory names match to library names rather than sample names, and the actual names of these cultures are stored in the file `sample-translation.txt`.
-Each of these directories have identical structure, and contain the following two files and another directory:
+Each of these directories has identical structure, and contain the following two files and another directory:
   - `bins/` -- Contains the FASTA files that emerged from the automatic binning of each sample.
   - `checkm.txt` -- Completion and redundancy estimates for the tentative genomes represented by individual FASTA files in the `bins/` directory based on bacterial and archaeal single-copy core genes.
-  - `gtdb.gtdbtk.tax` -- Taxonomy for each of them based on Genome Taxonomy Database.
+  - `gtdb.gtdbtk.tax` -- Taxonomy for each of them based on the Genome Taxonomy Database.

-One of the most critical next step is to estimate the actual abundances of individual genomes.
+One of the most critical next steps is to estimate the actual abundances of individual genomes.
 But this particular organization of these data is not very useful for such downstream analyses, and we need a shell script that can help us combine these data into a more meaningful representation.
 The script needs to do the following things:

 * Generate a new directory at the same level of `RAW-DATA` called `COMBINED-DATA`.
 * Process each FASTA file in individual directories to (1) copy each `bin-unbinned.fasta` into the to `COMBINED-DATA` directory as `XXX_UNBINNED.fa` and (2) copy every other FASTA file into the to `COMBINED-DATA` directory as `XXX_YYY_ZZZ.fa` where,